-An elderly woman who was staying at a Washington senior’s home has admitted to torturing and murdering her retired cook and percussionist boyfriend over two days with a metal baseball bat and leaving him naked in a closet with his hands tied for supposedly cheating on her during Valentine’s Day.
+An elderly woman who was staying at a Washington senior’s home has admitted to torturing and murdering her retired boyfriend over two days with a metal baseball bat and leaving him naked in a closet with his hands tied for supposedly cheating on her during Valentine’s Day.

 - 67-YEAR OLD WOMAN USES BASEBALL BAT TO TORTURE BOYFRIEND FOR TWO DAYS OVER CLAIMS OF CHEATING ON VALENTINE’S DAY

 - SENIOR CITIZEN MURDERER CLAIMS TO HAVE SMOKED ‘LOVE BOAT’ DRUG BEFORE SHE TORTURED BOYFRIEND TO DEATH

 - POLICE FOUND 63-YEAR OLD BOYFRIEND NAKED IN CUPBOARD IN FOETAL POSITION WITH HANDS TIED

 - WITNESS REPORTS SEEING TORTURE OVER TWO DAYS AND VICTIM BEING CALLED A ‘DEMON’

 - FAMILY OF VICTIM CLAIM MURDERER MAY HAVE BEEN MOTIVATED BY MONEY

 Thomasine Bennett, 67, has been charged with the first-degree murder of her new 63-year-old partner, Walter Mack Clark, which she claims was sparked after she smoked a street drug and argued with Mr Clark over his apparent ‘cheating’ ways on Valentine’s Day.